michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 #### Meeting 8: July 29

 Lecture
+- Designing robust projects (continued)
+- Other Arduinos
+- Introduce Artist presentation
+- Introduce Final Project

 Activity

+### current-homework-assignment
 Homework (due August 3)

-Research and prepare a 5-10 minute presentation on an artist or  other creative person working in the broadly defined field of Creative Programming and Electronics
+Research and prepare a 5-10 minute presentation on an artist or  other creative person working in the field of Creative Programming and Electronics, defined as broadly as you wish
 - Inspiration might come from the list I showed you at the beginning of class (at the top of the lecture notes).
 Another good source are the links from Kuan-Ju Wu's version of this class: